 Work is ongoing in the Record Office to make this collection accessible.
 We are slowly digitising the negatives and glass plates and are inputting the handwritten indexes in the collection into a database.
 A lot of this work is being undertaken by volunteers.
 The computer index to the collection is very useful and can be viewed on this website.
 It can be searched by person, place or subject and will be updated regularly.

 Digital or printed copies of any of the images can be purchased from the Berwick Record Office.
-For further information, please contact:
+For more information, contact the Record Office.

 Click here for a link to the current Index to the Photocentre Collection on the Catalogues page (in PDF format).
 To search the index, use the FIND option (Ctrl-F) in Adobe Reader and enter a keyword or phrase.
 This will highlight each occurrence of the term in the index.